Great Forest Staff

 Director of Energy Services

 Sheila has 20 years of energy project management experience.
 In 2009-10 she helped secure over $2 Million in NYSERDA efficiency and renewable energy grants and incentives (partially funded by ARRA) for three large New York healthcare institutions.
 She worked previously as energy project manager for commercial real estate with Vornado Realty Trust, for the NYC Economic Development Corporation and for the Commonwealth of Massachusetts.
 In the late 1990's she helped secure NYPA Power for Jobs awards for six institutions, achieving to date over $55 million in cost savings.
 Sheila is a specialist in state and federal policy directives toward CHP and peak load curtailment, and in efficiency metrics and analytics.
 Under her leadership, Great Forest began directing commercial properties' compliance under Local Laws 84 and 87 (benchmarking and energy audits) and participation in the Clean Heat program under PlaNYC.
 She has also consulted on successful USEPA Energy Star Partner of the Year applications and Industry Challenge campaigns.
 Sheila was elected to the Board of the New York Energy Consumers Council in 2011.
 She holds a Bachelor's degree from Tufts University and is a Certified Energy Auditor (CEA).

 V.P.
 Business Development

 As the V.P. of Business Development, David's main function is to manage client relations outside of the NYC region, focusing on Great Forest's Waste/Recycling Program Management Services in D.C., VA, MD, DE, FL and CA. David's team of consultants provide clients with recycling program design and implementation, competitive bidding for waste removal services, education and outreach assistance, and program monitoring and reporting.
 In addition to client relations, David oversees the Sales & Marketing department for Great Forest, as well as nationwide expansion efforts.
-David is a LEED Green Associate, and is certified in ISO-14001 sustainability management systems implementation.
+David is a LEED Green Associate, and is accredited in ISO-14001 sustainability management systems implementation.